pflanze/functional-perl/docs/intro.md

     repl> list(3,4,5)->map(fun($x){ $x*$x })
     $VAR1 = list(9, 16, 25);

-Another module that might make life better in the repl is `Eval::WithLexicals` (a former version of the code used `Lexical::Persistence`).
+Another module which might make life better in the repl is `Eval::WithLexicals` (a former version of the code used `Lexical::Persistence`).
 If you install it and then enter